Roofs and Patios

 Rain Gardens to Capture Roof Runoff

 Pipes can be run directly from your downspouts into the garden.
-Because the moisture levels in a rain garden fluctuate significantly, it is a good idea to use plants that are known to be well-suited to use in a rain garden.
+Because the moisture levels in a rain garden fluctuate significantly, it is best to use plants that are known to be well-suited for a rain garden.
 Rain gardens capture stormwater while also adding beauty to your landscaping.

-• How to Install a Rain Garden video: shows many of the steps described in the Do-It-Yourself Guide.
+How to Install a Rain Garden: this video shows many of the steps described in the Do-It-Yourself Guide.

-• UNH Plants for Rain Gardens: a list of plants suitable for rain gardens in different types of environments (sun vs. shade, sand vs. clay, etc.).
+UNH Plants for Rain Gardens: a list of plants suitable for rain gardens in different environments (sun vs. shade, sand vs. clay soil, etc.).

 Infiltrate Roof Runoff